 The app is available for download here www.hiraganaquest.com.
 It’s on both iOS and Android on the apps stores too.

-There’s a useful filter for nouns, verbs, etc and when you click on the word you can see the breakdown of each Kanji character including JLPT level, on’yomi, and kun’yomi and even the stroke order for each character.
-There’s also the option to bookmark your favourite words to help you practice the ones you come across most regularly.
+There’s a useful filter for nouns, verbs, etc and when you click on the word you can see the breakdown of each kanji character.
+This includes JLPT level, on’yomi, and kun’yomi and even the stroke order for each character.
+There’s also the option to bookmark your favourite words to help you practise the ones you come across most regularly.

-Last but not least, where applicable, it has the full range of conjugations for each word including the polite, past and negative versions, which can be a real life saver for the trickier parts of JLPT practice.
+Last but not least, where applicable, it has the full range of conjugations for each word including the polite, past and negative versions.
+This can be a real life saver for the trickier parts of JLPT practice.

-This app is available on Android and has full offline functionality without taking up much space.
+The app is available on Android only and has full offline functionality without taking up much space.

-With such an extensive range of functionality, it’s worth the small cost to get the full range of Kanji and it’s updated regularly to keep in line with government standards and JLPT updates.
+With such an extensive range of functionality, it’s worth the small cost to get the full range of kanji.
+It’s updated regularly to keep in line with government standards and JLPT updates, too.
 Oh, and just like Jsho, it has full functionality offline.

-It’s all well and good learning a language but if you’re not practicing using it then what’s the point?!
-Now we know that’s why you’re coming to Japan but if you want to get started before you arrive or you’re still feeling a bit shy while you settle in then HelloTalk is a good option for you.
-It lets you connect with Japanese speakers to practice your skills.
-You can either chat with people one to one or put out a question to everyone on a feed to test a sentence structure or ask a question.
-People can then reply with the correct form to help you understand where you might have gone wrong.
-You can also make friends and practice conversation across the globe.
+It’s all well and good learning a language, but if you’re not practising it then what’s the point?!
+Now we know that’s why you’re coming to Japan, but if you want to get started before you arrive or you’re still feeling a bit shy while you settle in, then HelloTalk is a good option for you.
+It lets you connect with Japanese speakers to practise your skills.
+You can either chat with people one on one, or put out a question to everyone on a feed to test a sentence structure or ask a question.
+People can then reply with the correct form to help you learn and understand.
+You can also make friends and practise conversation across the globe.
 There are built-in dictionaries and translation tools if you get stuck too.

-Last but not least is Tae Kim’s guide to Japanese Learning.
-It should be your bible to Japanese study.
-It covers everything you could ever need to know about grammar rules in Japanese.
-It can be a bit heavy because it’s so comprehensive but it is an excellent reference to have to hand, particularly for looking up things like the million types of counters you will need to learn and how to navigate your way around the different levels of politeness.
-Definitely one for dipping in and out of but it’s all explained from a native speaker’s point of view.
-You will find that he’ll explain a grammar rule and then tell you that actually most Japanese people don’t say that and use a different form that’s not grammatically correct but is more natural.
+Last but not least is Tae Kim’s Guide to Japanese Learning.
+This covers everything you could ever need to know about grammar rules in Japanese.
+It can be a bit heavy because it’s so comprehensive, but it is an excellent reference to have to hand.
+It’s particularly great for looking up things like Japanese counters and how to navigate your way around the different levels of politeness.

 If you like to read more about Japanese language, make sure to follow our blog where we cover everything you need to know about Japan!